-- 1. From the Start Menu, open a Command Prompt window. - 2.
-At the prompt, type tracert and type the url or IP address you want to trace.
+1. From the Start Menu, open a Command Prompt screen.

+2. At the prompt, type tracert and type the url or IP Address you want to trace.
-3. Press Enter.

 The details of the tracer route are displayed.

-Note: You will see the message "request timed out" if the IP address/port in or out is denied to the outgoing or incoming message.
+NOTE: You will the message "request timed out" if the IP Address/ port IN or OUT is denied to the incoming or outgoing message.

-4. When you are finished, type exit to close the Command Prompt window.
+4. When you are finished, type exit to close the Command Prompt screen.

-RVON-1 Specific Configuration
+RVON Configuration

-RVON-1 cards use ports for communication of audio and control packets.
+RVON cards use ports for communication of audio and control packets.
 Because routers can be configured to block certain incoming and outgoing requests, you will need to open the following ports in your network to allow WAN connections to and from a Network Interface Device.
-See Table 4 for the ports that need to be opened for the RVON-1 card to operate properly.
+See Table X for the ports that need to be opened for the RVON cards to operate properly.